 This two-day event will be filled with breakout sessions, inspiring talks, and networking opportunities.

-- Meet and learn from Insight's Empowering Educators to Excel nationwide networked improvement community and other leaders nationwide experiencing real success from the three key levers.
+- Meet and learn from Insight's Empowering Educators to Excel (E3) nationwide networked improvement community.

 - Discover how to launch an instructional leadership team that executes on improvement goals that lead to student achievement.

 - Learn how to build a successful instructional coaching program that is aligned to instructional priorities and provides meaningful feedback.

 - Join districts nationwide who are implementing a PLC model that empowers teachers to find bright spots and replicate them.

 - Hear best practices and success stories of districts who have built year-long teacher recruitment and retention systems.

 - Learn from thought leaders on the latest research and best practices you can use to right away to support your educators' growth and impact student achievement.

 We're looking forward to a rich conference agenda!
 Here are our confirmed speakers and sessions to date.